Pageworks/coding-standards/docs/craft-template-variables.md

 # Craft Template Variables

 [Craft template variables](https://craftcms.com/docs/2.x/plugins/variables.html) should act like controllers.
-Their sole purpose is to pass data into service functions.
+Their sole purpose is to pass data into service functions and should not contain any business logic.